SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 </tr>
 <tr>
 <td align="left"><a href="#config">Configuration</a></td>
 <td align="left">Allows manual configuration of device parameters and settings entered in a text format.
-See also <a href="#configuration-repository">Configuration repository</a> for binary configuration.</td>
+See also <a href="#configuration-repository">Managing configurations</a> for binary configuration.</td>
 </tr>
 <tr>
 <td align="left"><a href="#control">Control</a></td>